-With all that being said, this site definitely gets some decent traffic and even if they were just participating in display ads and Amazon Associates as monetization, I'm sure it would make a significant amount of income.
+With all that being said, this site definitely gets some decent traffic and even if they were just participating in display ads and their only affiliate program was Amazon Associates for monetization, I'm sure it would make a significant amount of income.

 For an income "guesstimate" - I would say that this site is probably making north of 20K per month between affiliate and display ad revenue.

 Website Name: TheSpruce.com